The Virginia Code criminalizes the possession of certain illicit drugs and other controlled substances.

 - Possession of either a Schedule 1 or a Schedule 2 substance is a Class 5 felony.
 The maximum penalty for either one is a fine of up to $2,500 and a prison sentence of ten years.

 - The possession of a Schedule 3 drug is a Class 1 misdemeanor.
 It has a maximum penalty of a $2,500 fine and a jail sentence of one year.

 - The possession a Schedule 4 drug is a Class 2 misdemeanor.
 The maximum penalty for this crime is a fine of $1,000 and a jail term of six months.

 - The possession of a Schedule 5 drug is a Class 3 misdemeanor.
 Its maximum penalty is a fine of up to $500.

 - The possession of a Schedule 6 drug is a Class 4 misdemeanor.
 Its maximum penalty is a fine of up to $250.

 In addition, a conviction for any of the crimes above will result in an automatic license suspension of at least six months.

 Simple Possession of Marijuana

 As noted above, the penalties for marijuana possession can change depending on whether or not it’s your first conviction:

 - For a first offense, the court will treat marijuana possession as a “Class U” (undefined) misdemeanor.
 The maximum penalty for this crime is a $500 fine and/or up to 30 days in jail.
-If you were driving at the time you received the summons for the possession charge, your license will be suspended for 6 months.
+If you were driving at the time you received the summons for the possession charge, the DMV will also suspend your license for six months.

 - After the first conviction, the court will treat marijuana possession as a Class 1 misdemeanor.
 The maximum penalties for this offense include a $2,500 fine and up to one year in jail.
-The Virginia DMV will also automatically suspend your license for six months.
+The DMV will also automatically suspend your license for six months.